Love Island fans can look forward to two new seasons in 2023 as the show returns for a winter and summer season.

 How can I watch Love Island on TV?

-The Love Island final will be broadcast at 9pm tonight (1 August) on ITV2 and ITV Hub.
-Viewers will be available to watch on catch up shortly after it finishes on the Hub and on BritBox the following day.
+Both Love Island series in 2023 will be available to watch on ITV2 and ITVX.
+The show was available to watch on catch up shortly after it finished on the Hub and on BritBox the following day.